ernesto-aleman01/SYSC4907-SAV/README.md

     >
     > Afterwards, click the first "empty path" label to the right of the map.
 Then click all of the created points on the map.
     >
-    > Create an empty path file somewhere on the file system, ending with the ".pickle" file extension.
-Then click "File", "save map", and select the created pickle file.
-    >
-    > Finally, go to the mapping_navigation/src/scripts/navigation.py file, go to the main function and set the map variable to the location of the created pickle file
+    > Click "File", "save map", and create a new file under the src/mapping_navigation/paths directory.

+3. To use the new test route, add the path argument to the end of the roslaunch command: `roslaunch central_control full_system.launch path:=new_coords.pickle`